Russian Blue: Origin

 The Russian Blue is a naturally occurring breed that may have originated in the port of Arkhangelsk in Russia.
 They are also sometimes called Archangel Blues.
 It is believed that sailors took them from the Archangel Isles to Great Britain and Northern Europe in the 1860s.
 The first reference to an Archangel Cat appears in British print in 1862.
 The first recorded appearance of one in a show was in 1872 at The Crystal Palace in England as the Archangel Cat.
 However, Harrison Weir writing in 1895 reported that the early show cats under the Russian Blue name were British-bred grey tabbies, with separate grey cats arriving from Archangel in Britain in the 1800s with features consistent with the modern breed.
 The Russian Blue competed in a class including all other blue cats until 1912, when it was given its own class.
 The breed was developed mainly in England and Scandinavia until after World War II.

 Right after the war, a lack of numbers of Russian Blues led to cross breeding with the Siamese.
 Although Russian Blues were in the United States before the war, it was not until the post-war period that American breeders created the modern Russian Blue that is seen in the United States today.
 American breeders combined the bloodlines of both the Scandinavian and British Russian Blues.
 The Siamese traits have now largely been bred out.
-The short hair and slate-gray/blue color is often seen in mixed-breed cats, which can affect breeders and showers due to mislabeling a cat as a Russian Blue.
+The short hair and darker slate-grey/blue colour is often seen in mixed-breed cats, which can affect breeders and showers due to mislabelling a cat as a Russian Blue.

-Russian Blues are plush short-haired, shimmering pale blue-gray cats with emerald green eyes.
+Russian Blues are plush short-haired, shimmering pale blue-grey cats with bright emerald green eyes or yellow-green eyes.
 Guard hairs are distinctly silver-tipped giving the cat a silvery sheen or lustrous appearance.
 They have been used on a limited basis to create other breeds such as the Havana Brown or alter existing breeds such as the Nebelung.
 They are being used in Italy as a way to make Oriental Shorthairs healthier and more robust called RUS4OSH in FIFe.

 Russian Whites and Russian Blacks were created from crosses with domestic white cats which were allegedly imported from Russia.
 The first line was developed by Frances McLeod (Arctic) in the United Kingdom during the 1960s and the second line produced by Dick and Mavis Jones (Myemgay) in Australia in the 1970s.
-By the late 1970s, the Russian White and Russian Black colors were accepted by cat fanciers in Australia as well as in South Africa and now also in the United Kingdom as Russian cats (in different classes).
-However, the Cat Fanciers' Association and FIFe does not recognize any variation of the Russian Blue.
+By the late 1970s, the Russian White and Russian Black colours were accepted by cat fanciers in Australia (ACF) as well as in South Africa and now also in the United Kingdom (GCCF) as Russian cats (in different classes).
+However, the CFA and FIFe do not recognise any colour variation of the Russian Blue.